-

 Arrange Financing (if required)

-You have a few options available to you when it comes to financing a 40x60 metal building kit.
+You have a few options available to you when it comes to financing a steel building.
 You can either pay for the kit outright, finance it through a lending institution, or lease it.
-If you decide to finance, you'll need to find a suitable lender and provide all your building details before applying for the loan.
-Leasing is another option that may be available to you, and it can be a great way to get your kit without having to pay for it all upfront.
-Some suppliers also provide financing options, so be sure to ask the question when you speak to them.
+If you decide to finance, you must find a suitable lender and provide all your building details before applying for the loan.

 See our article on financing steel buildings for additional information.